gh228df/Rainet-AI/README.md

 ## Project Dependencies

-This project is written in **C++** and relies on the following external libraries:
+This project is written in **C** and relies on the following external libraries:

 - **GLFW 3** (`libglfw3`)
-  Used for creating the window, handling input, and rendering the simple graphical interface / board visualization.
+  When simple GUI is selected, used for creating the window, handling input, and rendering the simple graphical interface / board visualization.

-- **Boost.Unordered**
-  Specifically: `#include <boost/unordered/unordered_flat_map.hpp>`
-  Provides a high-performance, flat hash map implementation used for transposition tables / caching in the search algorithm.

 - **rapidhash**
   Provides a high quality hash at a good speed.